-This easy no fry eggplant parmesan is the best homemade Italian dinner.
-Sliced eggplant is breaded and baked till crispy.
-Then, they are layered with marinara sauce and both mozzarella and parmesan cheeses!
+This crispy baked no fry eggplant parmesan recipe is the best homemade Italian dinner.
+Sliced eggplant is breaded and baked till crispy and golden brown with homemade marinara sauce and plenty of cheese.

 This post was originally published in January 2021 and has been updated for content.

-One of my husband's favorite dishes is homemade eggplant parm.
+Eggplant parm is one of my husband's favorite dishes.
 We started baking the eggplant in the oven instead of frying and it's our new favorite.
 Not only is it less messy, but breaded baked eggplant stays super crispy.

 Jump to: